Generating simple near-bipartite bricks: Brick Generation

+As a consequence, every brick may be constructed from one of $K_4$, $\overline{C_6}$ and the Petersen graph using four elementary ``expansion operations'' that are described in their paper~\cite{clm06}.

 In order to establish a recursive procedure for generating simple bricks, one needs the notion of a strictly thin edge.
-A thin edge $e$ of a simple brick~$G$ is {\it strictly thin} if the retract of $G-e$ is simple.
-As noted above, in Figure~\ref{fig:St_8}, the edge $e$ of $St_8$ is not strictly thin.
-For each brick shown in Figure~\ref{fig:NT-bricks}, its removable edges are indicated by bold lines; it may be verified that each of these edges is thin, and that none of them is strictly thin.
+A thin edge~$e$ of a simple brick~$G$ is {\it strictly thin} if the retract of~$G-e$ is simple.
+For each brick shown in Figure~\ref{fig:NT-bricks}, its thin edges are indicated by bold lines; it is easily seen that none of these edges is strictly thin.

-As an example, consider the Tricorn, shown in Figure~\ref{fig:Tricorn}, which has precisely three removable edges indicated by bold lines; deleting one of them, say~$e$, and taking the retract yields the simple odd wheel~$W_5$.
-Thus each removable edge of the Tricorn is strictly thin.
+As an example, consider the Tricorn, shown in Figure~\ref{fig:Tricorn}, which has precisely three thin edges indicated by bold lines; deleting one of them, say~$e$, and taking the retract yields the simple odd wheel~$W_5$.
+Thus each thin edge of the Tricorn is strictly thin.

-In the next section, we describe infinite families of bricks which do not contain any strictly thin edges.
-Norine and Thomas \cite{noth07} proved that these families, together with the Petersen graph, include all the bricks that are free of strictly thin edges; for this reason, we refer to these families as {\it Norine-Thomas families}, and we refer to members of these families, as well as to the Petersen graph, as {\it Norine-Thomas bricks}.
+Next, we describe infinite families of bricks that do not contain any strictly thin edges.
+Norine and Thomas \cite{noth07} proved that these families, together with the Petersen graph, include all the bricks that are free of strictly thin edges; for this reason, we refer to these families as {\it Norine-Thomas families}, and we refer to their members as {\it Norine-Thomas bricks}.